 - If you avoid sun, check your vitamin D levels

-Almost three-fourths of the products we examined offer inferior sun protection or contain worrisome ingredients like oxybenzone, a hormone disruptor, or retinyl palmitate, a form of vitamin A that may harm skin.
-And despite scant evidence, the government still allows most sunscreens to claim they help prevent skin cancer. – EWG, 11th Annual Sunscreen Guide
+“Two-thirds of the products we examined offer inferior sun protection or contain worrisome ingredients like oxybenzone, a hormone disruptor, or retinyl palmitate, a form of vitamin A that may harm skin.
+And despite scant evidence, the government still allows most sunscreens to claim they help prevent skin cancer.
+Over the course of 12 years, EWG has uncovered mounting evidence that one common sunscreen chemical, oxybenzone, poses a hazard to human health and the environment.
+It is an allergen and a hormone disruptor that soaks through skin and is measured in the body of nearly every American.” – EWG, 12th Annual Sunscreen Guide

-So, what’s your best choice?… Wear proper and protective clothing outdoors (including sunglasses and hats), drink plenty of water (in your reusable bottle of course), and take breaks in the shade.
-Do your research for the healthiest brands of sunscreen for you and your family.
+So, what’s your best choice this summer?… First of all, wear proper and protective clothing outdoors (including sunglasses and hats), drink plenty of water (in your reusable bottle of course!), and take breaks in the shade.
+Do your research for the healthiest brands of sunscreen available for you and your family.
 Did you know you can also make your own natural sunscreen?
 See this Treehugger blog for recipes: 3 Natural DIY sunscreen recipes to make at home, for cheap (Video).

 Already have a sunburn?…